 The course aims to give you insight into the fundamentals of English Language Teaching, lesson planning, language analysis, classroom management, and materials selection and design.
 You will also get hands-on experience by teaching real English language learners and observing a variety of lessons by experienced teachers.

-On a typical day, there will be input sessions and workshops in the morning, lesson preparation in the afternoon, teaching practice and feedback in the early evening.
-As an example, this is what the timetable looks like for the first two days of the second week of our online course:
+On a typical day, there will be input sessions and workshops in the morning, lesson preparation, teaching practice and feedback in the afternoon.

 The course covers all of the topics in the CELTA syllabus: